-The second offset with the American Express® Gold Card is the hardest one to use.
-On paper, Amex offers a $120 dining credit, but it’s heavily restricted.
+Amex offers up to $120 dining credit, but it’s got some limitations.
 It’s not a $120 lump sum but is instead dribbled out at $10 per month.
 Miss using the credit in a given month?
-It’s gone, and won’t carry over to subsequent months.
+It’s gone and won’t carry over to subsequent months.

-While Amex uses the term “dining credit,”, the credit is effectively a discount valid only at the following merchants:
+While Amex uses the term “dining credit,” the credit is effectively a discount valid only at the following merchants (enrollment is required):

 - Shake Shack (only at participating locations)

-Note that enrollment is required.
-If you order frequently from food delivery services (i.e. GrubHub), you’ll be more likely to maximize this benefit.
-Amex is banking on you not doing this.
+If you frequently order from food delivery services (i.e. GrubHub), you’ll be more likely to maximize this benefit.

 Foreign Transaction Fee

-There is no foreign transaction fee (See Rates and Fees) with the American Express® Gold Card.
+Additionally, there is no foreign transaction fee (See Rates and Fees).
 However, do note that Amex sets its own exchange rates.
 Depending upon the currency, these can be more or less favorable than Visa or MasterCard.
 Additionally, you may find that American Express cards aren’t accepted super widely abroad.

-Tip: If you want to/plan to travel and would like to utilize credit card perks, check out our list of the best travel credit cards for 2019.
+Tip: If you want to/plan to travel and would like to utilize credit card perks, check out our list of the best travel credit cards.
 If you plan on traveling internationally, you’ll want to check out our post on the best credit cards for international travel.

 Amex offers its standard secondary car rental insurance.
 This is comparable to MasterCard but is more limited than Visa.

 With the American Express® Gold Card, you can get insurance coverage for over $500 in checked bags and $1,250 in carry-on bags.